openwisp/openwisp-controller/docs/developer/utils.rst

 - ``instance``: instance of the device being deactivated

-This signal is emitted when a device is deactivated.
+This signal is emitted when a device is flagged for deactivation.

 ``device_activated``
 ~~~~~~~~~~~~~~~~~~~~